prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 ## Installing Docker

 First, install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) for your machine.
 The Docker version should be 20+, and Docker Compose version should be 1.29+.
+Ensure that Docker is running.

 If on Linux, follow the [post install](https://docs.docker.com/engine/install/linux-postinstall/) steps to make sure you can run Docker without root privileges.